Sorry, you need to enable JavaScript to visit this website.

 My food waste wasn't collected on my collection day.
 What should I do?

-If your compost collection container was not emptied by 4:00 p.m. on your Food Waste Collection Day, call 311 or visit 311.dc.gov to file a service request for "Missed Curbside Compost Collection" as soon as possible and we will schedule a new collection to resolve the error.
+If your food waste collection bin was not emptied by 4:00 p.m. on your Food Waste Collection Day, call 311 or visit 311.dc.gov to file a service request for "Missed Curbside Compost Collection" as soon as possible and we will schedule a new collection to resolve the error.

-My curbside collection container was stolen, is missing, or is broken.
+My collection bin was stolen, is missing, or is broken.
 What should I do?

-If your compost collection container is stolen, missing, or is broken, call 311 or visit 311.dc.gov to file a service request and we will send a free replacement container.
+If your food waste collection bin is stolen, missing, or is broken, call 311 or visit 311.dc.gov to file a service request and we will send a free replacement bin.

 I was selected to participate, but have not received my starter kit.
 What should I do?